 Shila is an NCIDQ certified and LEED accredited interior designer that also practices interior architecture.
 She holds both a bachelor’s degree in interior design and master’s degree in sustainable design from Philadelphia University.
-In 2012, Shila started SG23 Design a small studio that offers design services spanning interior design, graphic design and website design and development.
-Along with SG23, she is also the founder and creative director of Studio Novelty, an online shop that creates inspired paper goods and wall art and she teaches a design studio in the continuing education program at Moore College of Art and Design.
+In 2012, Shila started SG23, a small studio that offers design services spanning interior design, graphic design and website design and development.
+She also teaches a design studio in the continuing education program at Moore College of Art and Design.

 With this month's Marked Potential we put our eyes on the Warwick Apartment House currently under threat of demolition.
 Interior architect Shila Griffith puts a stop to the wrecking ball with this boutique hotel conversion > more

 If buildings could make distress signals the Mercantile Library on Chestnut Street would fill the ears of all in Center City.
 The once sleek, mid-century modern structure, vacant for 26 years, now sits in a state of slow decay.
 Interior architect Shila Griffith says the bones of the building are still strong and envisions a co-working space for medical industrial designers with this month's Marked Potential > more

 With this month's Marked Potential we look at Shawmont Station in Roxborough.
 Interior architect Shila Griffith thinks that a creative intervention is critical for the deteriorating, 189-year-old railroad landmark's survival and sketches out plans for a Schuylkill River Trail visitor's center and recreation outfitter > more